abstracta/jmeter-dotnet-dsl/CONTRIBUTING.md

 Here we will detail the main steps and things to take into consideration when implementing a new test element, or extending an existing one.

+Before doing any coding, consider that the project uses Java 8, maven 3.5, .Net SDK 6+, nodejs 18+, pnpm 8+ and docker as main dependencies, so make sure that you install them beforehand.
+You might also install [devbox](https://www.jetpack.io/devbox/docs/) and [direnv](https://direnv.net/) and then use existing devbox configuration to setup the development environment.

 1. Check if you want something that is already supported by Java DSL and JMeter itself.
    * This is very important and implementing support in the .Net library for something that is already supported in Java DSL is super simple.
 But, implementing something that has not yet support in the JMeter Java DSL, would require you to first contribute it to Java DSL, and then to the .Net library.
 Implementing something that is not even supported by JMeter, would require probably even more work, but don't despair, and always ask for help or support!
    * If you need something that is already supported by Java DSL, follow previously mentioned conventions and continue reading :).